goauthentik/authentik/website/developer-docs/local-dev-environment.md

 Before committing code, run `make lint` to ensure your code is formatted well.
 This also requires `pyright`, which can be installed with npm.

-Run `make gen` to run all unittests and generated an updated swagger document for any changes you made.
+Run `make gen` to generate an updated OpenAPI document for any changes you made.

 ## Frontend